• Menu

 The furniture industry relies heavily on these types of dyes the water-soluble type being the preferred favorite amongst professionals.
 However, when mixed, aniline dyes are 90% water-based, so you must remember, that they too will raise the grain of the wood.

-To make a quart, you usually mix a tablespoon or two of dye powder or crystals, 1/4 cup or so of methanol, and then 33/4 cups of water.
+To make a quart, you usually mix a tablespoon or two of dye powder or crystals, 1/4 cup or so of methanol, and then 33/4 cup of water.
 Aniline dyes come in an amazing variety of colors and unlike penetrating oil stains, aniline dyes will really soak into and color the fibers of the wood – and your flesh!

 You definitely have to wear gloves with this stuff.